Norms Need Agents

 The Illusion of Moral Collapse

 The argument is a perennial one, and theists of a certain stripe present it as a checkmate: atheism entails that the universe is cold and uncaring; a cold and uncaring universe contains no real Right or Wrong; therefore the atheist is permitted to do whatever he wants — and merely refuses to admit it.
-Since I deny objective morality outright, I am squarely in the argument’s blast radius.
+Since I deny agent-independent moral authority, I am squarely in the argument’s blast radius.
 So let me take it apart, step by step.
 Every step is a modal slide.

 Atheism, therefore a cold universe.
 Descriptively true and normatively irrelevant.
 Nature’s indifference is a fact about the descriptive layer; it says nothing about the deontic one.
 The indifference of the cosmos does not erase the existence of local norms, for the same reason the indifference of ink does not erase syntax.
 Norms were never the cosmos’s to give.

 A cold universe, therefore no right and wrong.
 False.
-Moral systems emerge naturally from the behavior of agents embedded in networks of consequence, cooperation, and reciprocity.
-Right and wrong are conditional invariants for coherent agents, not divine decrees — patterns of action that sustain, rather than destroy, the agents who follow them.
+Moral systems arise among agents embedded in networks of consequence, cooperation, conflict, and reciprocity.
+Right and wrong are verdicts under normative standards, not divine decrees or invariants generated by coherence alone.
 The slide here runs from the absence of cosmic evaluation to the absence of all evaluation, as if the only place a norm could live were the sky.
-But norms live in agents, and the cold universe is full of them.
+But agents and practices can hold and apply norms, and the cold universe is full of them.

 No right and wrong, therefore permitted to do whatever you want.
 False twice over, once per modality.
 You are not able to do whatever you want: ability is bounded by causal feasibility and by the structure of your own psychology.
 And you are not permitted to do whatever you can: permission presupposes a standard, and standards do not evaporate when the theology does.
 Removing God does not abolish standards — it internalizes them.
 Ability is bounded by causal feasibility; permission by normative coherence; motivation by the structure of desire and consequence.
 These constraints hold in all possible universes, divine or otherwise.
 Atheism eliminates external command, not internal order.